Marius Fiche

 Preface

 Today, after more than two months spent in the prison of the Health of Paris, I feel the need to write my impressions and my reflections.
 Solitude, so conducive to thought, invites me to this work.
 Occupied until today by the worries of daily life, I have hardly had time to think.
 The struggle for existence was hard and left me with no leisure.
 It took imprisonment, isolation from the outside world, to put my ideas in order.
-Not a talkative by nature and even less inclined to confidences, I would like to fill this gap by putting in these pages a little of myself.
-So I dedicate this journal to my beloved wife, who is fighting with such dedication for my release and helping me through this very difficult time.
+Not very talkative by nature and even less inclined to confidences, I would like to fill this gap by putting in these pages a little of myself.
+So I dedicate this journal to my beloved wife, who fights with such dedication for my release and helps me through this very painful time.
 It is to her that I owe my courage and my willingness to overcome obstacles.
 Faith in her and our love is the stimulus of my life.

 Could I crystallize my character by studying my past activity and reactions to events and people?